I got hustled by an eye doctor last year. Well, almost hustled.

 - Issue patient a contact lens prescription with a private label name

-(That can only be fulfilled in their office, nowhere else)
+That is, a prescription is issued that can only be fulfilled in their office, nowhere else.

 - Apply patient’s insurance towards the purchase of contact lens without permission

-(My eye insurance is provided by Vision Service Plan (VSP) which convers one eye exam each year IN FULL.
+My eye insurance is provided by Vision Service Plan (VSP) which covers one eye exam each year in full.
 I pay nothing.
 I had to contact VSP because Dr. Wrigley’s office insisted I make a payment after my initial eye exam.
-When I got VSP involved, Dr. Wrigley’s office excolor-boxed to VSP that they applied half of my insurance coverage towards lenses because they assumed I’d want to order my lenses from them.
+When I got VSP involved, Dr. Wrigley’s office explained to VSP that they applied half of my insurance coverage towards lenses because they assumed I’d want to order my lenses from them.
 VSP made them refund my money.

 - Refuse to fax a copy of the prescription to the patient

-(Hey, the prescription may get smeared in the transmission, they said.
+Hey, the prescription may get smeared in the transmission, they said.
 We can’t mail it either, they said.
-You must pick it up in person.
-Sounded like “game” to me since so many other eye places freely fax eye prescriptions all the time.
-I suspect this was just one more measure to “inconvience” people so that they break down and order lenses from their office)
+You must pick it up in person, they also insisted.
+Sounded like “game” to me since so many other eye places happily fax eye prescriptions all the time.
+I suspect this was just one more measure to “inconvenience” people so that they break down and order lenses from their office, unless they just are truly bad with customer service.

 - Talk patient into trying the new private label brand

-(Maybe this wasn’t part of the hustle, but the Avaira lenses were horrible!
-I wore them a whole year and my eyes were often crusty when I woke up in the morning and they were overall uncomfortable.
-Other people online had glowing things to say about Avaira.
+Maybe this wasn’t part of the hustle, but the Avaira lenses were horrible!
+I gave them a fair shot and wore them one too many months and my eyes were often crusty when I woke up in the morning.
+And overall they very uncomfortable.
+Others online have complained of similar experiences as I had with these lenses.
+Although I did read a few reviews where people had glowing things to say about Avaira.
 I do not.
 And I should have changed back to my beloved Acuvue brand much sooner than I did.
-Makes me wonder if the real reason Avaira–excuse me, AquaClear–was suggested is because this eye place sold them and apparently made a nice profit from it)
+Makes me wonder if the real reason Avaira–excuse me, AquaClear 100–was suggested is because this eye place sold them and apparently made a nice profit from it.
+Well, then again, how much profit can a eye place make from selling lenses?
+Probably not a lot at all, so why be difficult to a patient like me who made it clear she’d simply prefer to order her contact lenses online?

 I’m clear that businesses are in business to make a profit, including eye doctors.
-But when an eye clinic seems more interested in making extra money than anything else, then something doesn’t seem right.
+But when an eye clinic seems more interested in making a bit extra pocket change (or whatever the reason is there was so much resistance to my request), then something doesn’t seem right.
 And from what I understand, most eye doctors who sell private labels are careful to also write the equivalent name brand right on the prescription, and I’m even told that contact lens laws require this.
 After ending up with the same prescription three follow-up visits later (and my prescription significantly changing until I finally saw Dr. Wrigley), it just didn’t seem like folk there knew what they were doing.

 So no more crusty eyes for me!
 And eventually I plan to get laser surgery so that I won’t have to wear contact lens or glasses at all.
 The moral of this blog post is to beware of the “brand switching” hustle.
 Pass it on!